 - Universidad Latina

-Over the past few years, MFS has offered elective Advanced Placement courses in Environmental Science and Biology.
-These courses are given before the school day begins and are in addition to the science courses offered as part of our standard curriculum.
+Over the past few years, MFS has offered elective Advanced Placement courses in Pre-Calculus.
+These courses are given before the school day begins and are in addition to the math courses offered as part of our standard curriculum.
 AP courses culminate with a rigorous exam that allows students to earn course credit or advanced course placement at many universities in the United States and Canada.
-MFS is proud that 100% of the students who have taken these AP courses have passed the AP end-of-course exams.